-On June 7, more than 100,000 co-op members across Ontario go to the polls to vote in the provincial election.
-We want to make affordable housing the election issue.
+On October 22, more than 100,000 co-op members across Ontario go to the polls to vote in the municipal elections.
+Help make affordable housing the election issue.

-Today, rents in Ontario continue to rise out of reach for many low and middle income households.
-Rents have climbed 63% since 1992, and the average cost to buy a home in some parts of the province has more than tripled.
+Every day, rents continue to rise out of reach for many low- and middle-income households.
+Since 1992 rents have climbed 63%, and the average cost to buy a home in some parts of the province has more than tripled.
 But wages haven’t kept up.

 In Ontario affordable housing is a municipal responsibility.
 Unfortunately, many municipalities find it challenging to properly support and fund the affordable housing in their region.

 With over 170,000 Ontarians on the affordable housing wait-lists; hundreds of thousands more in core housing need, we need action to move past the status-quo and make affordable housing a key priority again.

 Ontario has built some affordable housing over the last 20 years, but not enough to meet the needs of the province.